 4301 Survey of Spanish Literature.
 Study of masterpieces of the literature of Spain from its origins to contemporary times.
 PRE: FOL 3301 and 3302.
 F

-4302 Survey of Spanish-American Literature.
-Study of masterpieces of the literature of Latin America from its origins to contemporary times.
+4302 Survey of Spanish American Literature.
+Study of masterpieces of the Spanish literature in the Americas from its origins to contemporary times.
 S